Update 06/22: The article originally reads “Install Chrome OS unofficially” after the release of Chrome OS Flex we have revamped the article.

-Chrome OS brilliant and works great on a cheap laptop or Desktop computer.
-Since it is mainly based on the Chromium Browser you can, of course, you can install from thousands of the Apps and Extensions from the Chrome Web Store.
+Chrome OS is brilliant and works great on a cheap laptop or Desktop computer.
+Since it is mainly based on the Chromium Browser you can, of course, install thousands of Apps and Extensions from Chrome Web Store.

 Where it falls short

-We’re not going to talk about the stupid logic here, and Chrome OS is built for the Web users, it’s fast and delivers a good result.
+We’re not going to talk about the stupid logic here, and Chrome OS is built for Web users, it’s fast and delivers a good result.
 When I used it for a whole day, I didn’t miss Windows 10 because what I do on Windows + Chrome Browser is just the same.

 But I faced that there is no Bluetooth support so you can’t add Bluetooth headphones or printers.
 Perhaps, a wireless Mouse/keyboard should work, because that uses a receiver to transmit singles.

 Chrome OS is a great way to move to something else and something completely different from Windows operating system.
 There are a few other look-alike operating systems, one such is CubLinux, which is based on Ubuntu but gives a familiar interface (despite the fact it’s discontinued now, if your preference is less resource-hungry OS, you can check fast operating systems to skyrocket any older computer.